 Alvin White’s work on this gun includes beautiful scrollwork as well as some imagery related directly to Mel’s life.
 Of course, there’s Tormé’s portrait on the recoil shield, but there’s also a microphone on the front left side of the frame and a pair of drums between two of the cylinder flutes.
 Mel’s signature is engraved on the backstrap.

-White’s initials “A.A.W.” are on the right side of the grip frame.
+White’s initials “A.A.W.” are on the right side of the grip frame on the Colt Single Action Army revolver.
 A letter from the USHA confirms the gun’s configuration including the 5.5-inch barrel, .45 Long Colt chambering, “24-Karat gold highlights,” and sterling silver finish.
 This rare commemorative is mechanically excellent and in excellent overall condition, with only light tarnish on the silver and minor handling and storage wear.
 The book-style case, which was designed to resemble Tormé’s autobiography, is also in excellent shape with only light storage wear.

 Alright, so there you have it: four Colt Single Action Army collector firearms, each one unique in its own right, but bound together through the impeccable artistry from Master Engraver Alvin A. White.
 Whether you’re in love with inlays, a fan of Presidential history, can’t get enough gold, or love Christmas music, there’s a White/Colt combo waiting just for you in the December Premiere Auction!